 - How much protein do you need?

-- Do you really need a protein powder supplement to lose weight and/or gain muscle?
+- Do you really need a plant based protein powder supplement to lose weight and/or gain muscle?

 - How/when should you consume protein powders for optimal health?

-- What are the benefits and risks of various types of protein powder sources?
+- What are the risks and benefits plant based protein powder and non-plant proteins?

 - How do you choose the best one for you?